MingxuanZhangPurdue/KGText2SQL/README.md

 ### Evaluate predictions

 Please run the evaluation/evaluation.py to evaluate the predicted SQL queries.
 A json file containing the incorrect queries will be generated in the same directory as the predicted SQL queries if the `--output` argument is not specified.
+Currently, only the execution accuracy is supported.

 ```bash
 python evaluation/evaluation.py \